eegsynth/eegsynth/doc/scripts.md

 ## Starting the scripts

-The core of each modules consist of a [Python](https://python.org) script.
-These scripts are executed in their own terminal window (or tab) as a Python script, with the `-i` option followed by the name of their [ini file](inifile.md).
+The core of each modules consist of a single [Python](https://python.org) script.
+These scripts are executed in their own terminal window (or tab), with the `-i` option followed by the name of their [ini file](inifile.md).

 For example: